sivakusayan/blog/src/posts/2023/5/browser-table-accessibility-remediation.md

 <dl>
 <lh>Definitions</lh>
 <dt>Accessibility tree</dt>
-<dd>A tree data structure that represents a graphical user interface.</dd>
+<dd>A tree data structure that represents a graphical user interface, commonly consumed by assistive technology (although they are not the only consumers).</dd>
 <dt>Assistive technology</dt>
 <dd>Software or hardware that disabled people use to improve their quality of life.</dd>
 <dt>Layout table</dt>